 Suppose a product is added on Etsy and Seller has imported this product from Etsy to Multivendor App.

-This is how the imported product appears on Multivendor App.
+This is how the imported product appears on the Multivendor App.

 Admin can enable, deny or delete any imported products from his end.